xild/halp/README.md

  The csv should be delimited with a semilon `;` and must have the following structure, without a header.

- First column - The date in ISO format (e.g. 2016-12-01) Second column -  The Payee name
+ 1.column - The date in ISO format (e.g. 2016-12-01)
+ 2.column -  The Payee name
- Third column - The category (not used yet)
+ 3.column - The category (not used yet)
- Fourth column - The transaction amount
+ 4.column - The transaction amount

  |  |  |   |  |
 |---|---|---|---|